-New long-term lending to customers was €4,002 million (excluding interest rate revisions) for 2017, compared to €1,742 million and €5,210 million for 2016 and 2015, respectively.
-In 2017, NWB Bank's new long-term lending to housing associations, its largest client base at 64% of its total lending portfolio, was with €1.9 billion (almost the same as in 2016 (€1.8 billion)).
+New long-term lending to customers was €7,250 million (excluding interest rate revisions) for 2019, compared to €4,021 million and €4,002 million for 2018 and 2017, respectively.
+In 2019, NWB Bank's new long-term lending to housing associations, its largest client base at 64.6% of its total lending portfolio, was €2,995 billion (2018 €2.0 billion).
 Although housing corporations have adopted a more cautious approach to new investments as a result of the implementation of the Housing Act, lending volume in this sector still remains high.
 According to the Netherlands Authority for Housing Associations, the financial scope for housing associations is increasing and forecasts indicate that their financial scope will continue to increase in the years ahead.
-This is expected to have a positive effect on housing associations' investment capacity.
-New long-term lending to water authorities (now NWB's second largest client base, with 13% of NWB Bank's total lending portfolio) decreased to €0.6 billion in 2017 (2016: €1.3 billion).
+This is expected to have a positive effect on housing associations' investment capacity but it is unclear at this stage how heavily this uptick in activity will be negatively affected by a recession in the Netherlands in 2020.
+New long-term lending to water authorities (now NWB's second largest client base, with 13.6% of NWB Bank's total lending portfolio) increased to €0.8 billion in 2019 (2018: €0.4 billion).
 NWB Bank expects that lending in this sector may increase over the coming years in light of the national flood protection program (Hoogwaterbeschermingsprogramma) that will be in place through 2028, which is expected to increase financing requirements.
-Nevertheless, NWB Bank expects that volume of financing to water authorities in 2018 will be lower in 2018, given water authorities' demand in the past two years to extend their existing loan portfolios.
-Lending to municipal authorities, which now make up 12.5% of NWB Bank's total lending portfolio, slightly decreased in 2017 with new long-term lending decreasing to €0.6 billion in 2017 (2016: €0.8 billion).
-The healthcare sector (7% of NWB Bank's total lending portfolio) continued to experience relatively low financing requirements, and new long-term lending in this sector slightly increased in 2017.
+Nevertheless, NWB Bank expects that the volume of financing to water authorities in 2020 will be on the same level.
+Lending to municipal authorities, which now makes up 11.2% of NWB Bank's total lending portfolio, increased in 2019 with new long-term lending increasing to €1.4 billion in 2019 (2018: €1.1 billion).
+The healthcare sector (4.3% of NWB Bank's total lending portfolio) continued to experience relatively low financing requirements, and new long-term lending in this sector slightly increased in 2019.